spiffe/spire-tutorials/k8s/oidc-vault/README.md

    Version            1.3.4
    HA Enabled         false
    ```
-   Note that here we see a key `Sealed` that tells us that the vault has not been unsealed yet, and a key `Unseal Progress` that says how many correct Unseal Keys we have entered
+   Note that here we see a key `Sealed` that tells us that Vault has not been unsealed yet, and a key `Unseal Progress` that says how many correct Unseal Keys we have entered.

-   Once we entered three different correct keys we have successfully unsealed the vault and the key `Seal` must be `false`
+   Once we entered three different correct keys we have successfully unsealed Vault and the key `Seal` must be `false`.

    ```console
    Sealed          false
    ```

-### Enable secrets engine and store a test secret
+### Enable Secrets Engine and Store a Test Secret

-Using our root access via the CLI (the Initial Root Key in `VAULT_TOKEN`) we are going to enable the `kv` (key-value) secrets engine and store a secret that we are going to retrieve later using our SPIRE-enabled login.
+Using our root access via the CLI (by storing the Initial Root Key in a `VAULT_TOKEN` environment variable) we are going to enable the `kv` (key-value) secrets engine and store a secret that we are going to retrieve later using our SPIRE-enabled login.

-1. Given that we are probably in a different terminal window, let's set the `VAULT_ADDR` again, and the `VAULT_TOKEN` with the Initial Root Key.
+1. Given that you may be in a different terminal window, let's set the `VAULT_ADDR` again, and the `VAULT_TOKEN` with the Initial Root Key.

    ```console
    $ export VAULT_ADDR=http://127.0.0.1:8200